CarBikeBhp

 • Real Driving Emission (RDE) testing mandatory

-• On-board diagnostics (OBD) improved
+• Improved on-board diagnostics (OBD)

-• Heavier penalties for non-compliance
+• Stricter penalties for non-compliance

 Impact: